shpilu/cloriConf/README.md

 * More line comments identifier are supported - you can specify your own identifier in *Load/LoadEx* function

 ## Array Access<div id="array"></div>
 As designed, cloriConf's main purpose is to support config style like joml and zookeeper which do not have concept of array.
-To support config style which has array definition(e.g. json,toml), cloriConf translate any array into *name=value* pair, where *name* count from 0 until the end of the array.</br>
+To support config style which has array definition(e.g. json,toml), cloriConf translate any array into *name=value* pair, where *name* counts from 0 until the end of the array.</br>

 The following example shows how to access arry in JSON-style configuration file: </br>
 ```C++